neillturner/terraform-aws-lambda-scheduler/README.md

 # terraform-aws-lambda-scheduler
-Stop and start server instances according to schedule via lambda and terraform.
+Stop and start EC2 instances according to schedule via lambda and terraform.

 # Overview

-The scheduler works by looking at the json on the schedule tag to see if it needs to stop of start and instance.
+The scheduler looks at the json on the schedule tag to see if it needs to stop or start and instance.
 It works by setting a tag (default name schedule) to a json string giving the stop and start time hour for each day.

 A schedule tag json looks like: